 In 2013, the Duchess of Cambridge (Kate Middleton) visited Child Bereavement UK with Prince William.
 She was pregnant with Prince Geroge at the time.
-During the visit, she wore a cream-white coat by London-based fashion designer Jane Atelier (formally known as Goat Fashion).
+During the visit, she wore a nude-coloured coat by London-based fashion designer Jane Atelier (formally known as Goat Fashion).
 It was the brand’s Redgrave Coat.

 About the Goat Redgrave Coat:

 The timeless Redgrave Pocket Coat is the coat of choice for royals Kate Middleton and Zara Phillips.
 This classically sophisticated coat is A-lined shaped and has patch pocket detail.
 100% wool.
 Fully lined.
 Dry clean only.
 Made in Britain.

 The Redgrave coat has become a cult piece in the collection due to its popularity, thanks to Kate.
 Goat regularly releases the coat in new colours.

 Where to buy Kate’s Goat Redgrave coat: